LLNL/scr/doc/rst/users/overview.rst

 on the parallel file system and the cache.
 We use the term *fetch* to refer to the action of copying a dataset from the parallel file system to cache.
-When transferring data in the other direction, there are two terms used: *flush* and *scavenge*.
+When transferring data from cache to the parallel file system, there are two terms used: *flush* and *scavenge*.
 Under normal circumstances, the library directly copies files from cache to the parallel file system, and this direct transfer is known as a flush.
 However, sometimes a run is killed before the library can complete this transfer.
-In these cases, a set of SCR commands is executed after the final run to ensure that the latest checkpoint is copied to the parallel file system before the allocation expires.
+In these cases, a set of SCR commands is executed after the final run to ensure that the latest checkpoint and any output datasets are copied to the parallel file system before the allocation expires.
-We say that these scripts scavenge the latest checkpoint.
+We say that these scripts scavenge those datasets.

 Each time an SCR job starts,
-SCR first inspects the cache and attempts to distribute files for a scalable restart as discussed in Section :ref:`sec-restart`.
+SCR first inspects the cache and attempts to distribute files for a scalable restart as discussed in :ref:`sec-restart`.
 If the cache is empty or the distribute operation fails or is disabled, SCR attempts to fetch a checkpoint from the prefix directory to fill the cache.
 SCR reads the index file and attempts to fetch the most recent checkpoint,